 The Company is in arrears on filing certain of its statutory tax forms.
-The Company has exposure to late filing penalties and related interest, amounting to \$157,188.
+The Company has exposure to late filing penalties and related interest, amounting to \$188,127.
 The Company may also be required to indemnify flow-through investors for the amount of increased tax payable by the flow-through investor as a consequence of the failure of the Company to incur qualifying exploration expenditures previously renounced to the flow-through investors.
 Previously renounced and unspent exploration amounts of \$335,466 relating to the 2006 flow-through shares offering may be subject to such indemnification.
-The Company estimates that the total potential liability is \$253,095 as at November 30, 2014 and has included a provision for this amount together with the interest and penalty accruals in other liabilities.
-As at November 30, 2014, the total amount of \$533,351 included within other liabilities includes taxes payable of \$85,042, penalties of \$100,824, shareholder indemnity liability of \$190,297, and total interest of \$157,188.
-The outcome of the amount of actual claims, if any, is contingent on future assessments to the investors.
-During the nine months ended November 30, 2014, the Company recognized interest expenses of \$33,855 related to flow-through share obligations.
+The Company estimates that the total potential liability is \$285,832 as at February 28, 2015 and has included a provision for this amount together with the interest and penalty accruals in other liabilities.

+As at February 28, 2015, the Company recognized recoveries on the flow-through investor indemnification of \$213,644.
+As at February 28, 2015, other liabilities comprise a total of \$285,832 includes flow through taxes payable of \$85,042, penalties related to non-filing of \$100,824, and total accumulated interest of \$99,966.